How strong are single fixed points of normal functions?: From induction to well-founded fixed point

 as required for $\xi_T(\langle a,\sigma\rangle)\in\fix_{n+1}(T)$.
 Conversely, Theorem~\ref{thm:fixed-point-additional} shows that any element of $\fix_{n+1}(T)$ arises as the image $\xi_T(\langle a,\sigma\rangle)$ of some $\langle a,\sigma\rangle\in D^T(\fix(T))$.
 As above we see that $h_T(\xi_T(\langle a,\sigma\rangle))<n+1$ implies $h_T(s)+1<n+1$ and hence $h_T(s)<n$ for all $s\in a$, so that we get $a\subseteq\fix_n(T)$. \end{proof}

 Putting things together, we can now prove the main result of our paper:

 \begin{theorem}[$\aca_0$] The following are equivalent: \begin{enumerate}[label=(\roman*)] \item Every coded normal dilator has a well-founded fixed point. \item If $T$ is a coded normal dilator, then $\fix(T)$ is well-founded. \item The principle of $\Pi^1_1$-induction along the natural numbers holds. \end{enumerate} \end{theorem} \begin{proof} From Theorem~\ref{thm:fixed-to-ind} we know that (i) implies (iii).
-Let us point out that the proof of this direction uses arithmetical comprehension, in the form of the Kleene normal form theorem.
+Let us point out that the proof of this direction uses arithmetical comprehension, in the form of the Kleene normal form theorem and the well-foundedness of the Kleene-Brouwer order on a tree without infinite branch.
 The other directions can be established over $\rca_0$: To see that (ii) implies (i) it suffices to recall that $\fix(T)$ is a fixed point of the given dilator $T$, due to Proposition~\ref{prop:fix-T-fixed-point}.
 It remains to show that (iii) implies (ii).
 For this purpose we consider a normal dilator~$T$.
 According to Proposition~\ref{prop:fix-initial-segment} the order $\fix(T)$ can be written as a union

 of initial segments.
 Thus the well-foundedness of $\fix(T)$ reduces to the claim that $\fix_n(T)$ is well-founded for every number~$n$.
-To establish the latter be argue by induction on~$n$, as justified by~(iii).
+To establish the latter we argue by induction on~$n$, as justified by~(iii).
 In view of $\fix_0(T)=\emptyset$ the base case $n=0$ is trivial.
 Now assume that $\fix_n(T)$ is well-founded.
 Since $T$ is a dilator this implies the well-foundedness of $D^T(\fix_n(T))$ (cf.~Definition~\ref{def:coded-dilator}).
 Using the previous proposition we can infer that $\fix_{n+1}(T)\cong D^T(\fix_n(T))$ is well-founded, as required for the induction step. \end{proof}